 Causes of Gynecomastia

 The development of enlarged breasts in men can be attributed to many different factors and no single exact medical cause can be pinpointed.
-Often, it is a combination of several factors that causes Gynecomastia.
+Often, it is a combination of several factors that cause Gynecomastia.

 It is reported that more than 50% of babies have enlarged breasts when they are born because of the presence of the hormone, estrogen, from the mother.
 But this swelling goes away completely in just two to three weeks after birth and is nothing to be alarmed about.